DeusArcana/100-days-of-code/log.md

 	- Taking again CSS lessons on [FreeCodeCamp](https://freecodecamp.org)
 	- I was checking for courses on EDX but they will end soon :(

+### Day 16: February 25, 2019

+	- Taking again CSS lessons on [FreeCodeCamp](https://freecodecamp.org)
+	- Media Query is one of my weak points